uf-mil/mil/gnc/perception/sub8_pcl/readme.md

 * Sphere fitting won't work, because buoys are fairly specular, and cause silly artifacts in stereo reconstruction, making the buoys very non-spherical in the pt cloud.

+* The buoy detector will give back an estimated center, that is not necessarily the actual center of the buoy.

 ##### TODO

 * TF integration (On mission side)